nakyeongahn/IntrotoIM/February_9/README.md

 #### What I enjoyed creating this ####
 I used the keyPressed() and keyReleased() function to move the character and I really like the result of how it moves!
 I love how draw() function can make many more sophisticated animation possible.

+#### What I couldn't finish ####
+I wanted to make a pot or circle that shows the score dynamically by showing how full is the pot.
+However, there was no enough time to realize this part.
+I also want to make the food falling animation more sophisticated.
+Now, the food may have same x coordinates and collide to each other.
+However, I wanted to avoid this as well.

 #### Result ####
 <p align="center">
 <img src="img/animation.gif" width="750" height="750">